aws-samples/amazon-personalize-live-event-contextualization/README.md

 **STEP # 3 : POPULATE EVENT MANAGER TABLE**

+While the CloudFormation [script](https://github.com/aws-samples/amazon-personalize-live-event-contextualization/blob/main/cloudFormationDeploymentScript/realtime_personalization_backend_deploy.yaml) was executed in the previous step, it created a table in Amazon DynamoDB by the name of "rt_personalize_event_manager".

 While the cloudformation [script ]([https://aws.amazon.com/dynamodb/](https://github.com/aws-samples/amazon-personalize-live-event-contextualization/blob/main/cloudFormationDeploymentScript/realtime_personalization_backend_deploy.yaml) was executed in the previous step, it created a table in Amazon DynamoDB by the name of "rt_personalize_event_manager".
 If you are not familiar with Amazon DynamoDB, you can read more about it at this [link] (https://aws.amazon.com/dynamodb/) .